 As the name suggests, the Drawmer 1974 is a stereo parametric EQ inspired by the designs of the 1970s.
 Apart from the vintage sound, you get a very flexible four-band EQ that can be used at any stage of the recording process.

 The two mid-range bands have variable Q controls, and there are additional high and low-cut filters to really focus the scope of the frequency range you’re working with.
 A great choice if you’re looking for a classic-styled but affordable EQ.

 IGS Rubber Bands ME

-The IGS Audio Rubber Bands ME is a great choice for mixdown and mastering.
-While Pultec-style EQs are more limited than fully parametric EQs in many ways, they force you to take a more hands-on approach which can make you a better engineer in time.
+The IGS Audio Rubber Bands ME is an excellent choice for mixdown and mastering.
+Pultec-style EQs may be more limited than fully parametric EQs in many ways.
+However, they force you to take a more hands-on approach which can make you a better engineer in time.